-Studying the intricacies of everyday life requires cross-disciplinary efforts.
-In my research I explore such topics as the temporality of the living world, perception, action and the notion of information, sociomaterial practices, language and reflective thought, and their various interconnections.
-You can find my publications and talks here.
+My research focuses on developing a philosophical psychology that acknowledges and explores the indeterminacies of the world that we share across generations and with multiple species.
+This takes me to such topics as the temporality of the living world, perception, action and the notion of information, sociomaterial practices, language and reflective thought, and their various interconnections.
+You can find links to all my publications and a selection of talks here.